Outcomes4Me Secures $21M in Funding Learn more >>

 After a biopsy, a pathologist examines the cancer cells under a microscope to determine your Gleason score.
 This score grades the cancer based on how much the cells differ from normal prostate tissue.
 The pathologist identifies the two most common cancer cell patterns and assigns each a grade from 3 to 5.
 These two grades are added together to create your Gleason score, which typically ranges from 6 to 10.
 A lower Gleason score means the cancer is less aggressive and less likely to spread quickly, while a higher score indicates a more aggressive cancer.

-Defining tumor stage and other key factors
+Tumor stage and other key diagnostic factors

 The tumor stage, or T-stage, is another critical piece of the puzzle.
 This describes the size of the tumor and whether it is still contained within the prostate or has started to spread.
 Your doctor determines the T-stage through a physical exam and imaging tests.
 They will also consider your biopsy results in detail, including how many of the tissue samples (cores) contain cancer.
 This information, combined with your PSA level and Gleason score, helps create a complete risk assessment and gives your care team the insights they need to recommend the most effective treatment path for you.

-A Breakdown of Prostate Cancer Risk Groups
+The Different Prostate Cancer Risk Groups Explained

 Once you have a prostate cancer diagnosis, your oncology team will work to classify it into a risk group.
 Think of this as a way to understand the personality of the cancer—is it slow-moving and unlikely to cause issues, or is it more aggressive and in need of immediate attention?
 This classification is not just a label; it’s a critical piece of the puzzle that helps you and your doctor decide on the best path forward for treatment.